News

 AI and the Big Five: A 2025 Re-evaluation

-In the original 2023 article, evaluations were framed using Clay Christensen’s framework of sustaining versus disruptive innovation.
-The question of whether AI obsoletes everything is considered.
-While the most dire predictions are deemed unlikely, dismissing AI as hype is also a mistake.
-Changes may align with the idea that the impact of AI is overestimated in the short term but underestimated in the long term.
+The original 2023 analysis framed evaluations using Clay Christensen’s framework of sustaining versus disruptive innovation.
+While dire predictions about AI are unlikely, dismissing AI as hype would be a mistake.
+AI's impact may be overestimated in the short term but underestimated in the long term.

-Apple has had a period marked by Apple Intelligence, with basic on-device LLM capabilities and private cloud compute infrastructure, but it is not at the cutting edge of models or products.
-However, its core business isn't immediately threatened by AI.
-Apps like OpenAI and Claude are used on iPhones or in browsers.
-Apple's local LLMs could differentiate apps for Apple platforms, and it has access to consumer data for building semantic indexes for AI operation.
+Apple has introduced basic on-device LLM capabilities and private cloud compute infrastructure, but it lags behind in cutting-edge AI models.
+Its core business remains strong, with apps like OpenAI and Claude used on iPhones.
+Apple's local LLMs could differentiate its platforms, leveraging consumer data for AI operations.

 Foundation Model Makers